Do any of these sound familiar?

 Couples counseling can help open communication and increase trust and intimacy.
 You will learn to keep discussions from overheating, to speak up and to listen.
 You’ll get the tools you need for greater insight into your partner’s world and how to support each other’s journey in life.

+Couples sessions are available in person at my office in Federal Way and online through video chat systems.
 Here are some of the areas that I can help you with:

 - Developing trust, honesty, and intimacy